GN 2.2A Disease injury

 (ii) the aggravation, acceleration, exacerbation or deterioration in the course of employment of any disease, but only if the employment was the main contributing factor to the aggravation, acceleration, exacerbation or deterioration of the disease.

-Dust diseases, as defined, have their own special compensation arrangements through the Workers Compensation (Dust Diseases) Act 1942 (1942 Act) and are not dealt with under the principal Acts.
+Dust diseases, as defined, have their own special compensation arrangements through the Workers Compensation (Dust Diseases) Act 1942 (1942 Act) and are not dealt with under the the principal Acts.

 The definition of injury was amended by the Workers Compensation Legislation Amendment Act 2012 (2012 Amendment Act) and applies to diseases (and the aggravation thereof) contracted on or after 19 June 2012.